-Burmese desktop publishing
+Burmese desktop publishing and typesetting services

 Adelphi are Burmese desktop publishing (DTP) and translation specialists.